Goleta, CA

 Can I collect monarchs for educational purposes?

-California Code of Regulations (CCR), Title 14, section 650(a)).
+It is unlawful to collect, remove from the wild, and/or captively rear monarchs in California without a Scientific Collecting Permit (SCP) (California Code of Regulations (CCR), Title 14, section 650(a)).
 Monarchs offer a great opportunity for children and adults to learn about migration and metamorphosis.
 However, due to recent fluctuations in their overwintering numbers, removing caterpillars from the population could have negative impacts.
 In addition, captive rearing has been shown to spread disease and affect monarchs’ migratory ability.
 Rather than collecting wild monarchs or purchasing commercially available caterpillars for use in the classroom, we recommend creating a monarch garden that incorporates flowering plants where students can watch natural processes unfold without bringing the species into captivity.
-For more information see
+For more information see CA Department of Fish and Wildlife - Monarch Butterfly.

 Should I plant milkweed to help the monarch butterflies?